MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 4. Assign the specific Microsoft Dynamics GP user(s) SQL Login account to the

 Db_BackupOperator Database Role.
-Since this option doesn’t require the Microsoft Dynamics GP Administrator(s) to login as the SQL Server system administrator, this is the most secure option.
+Since this option doesn't require the Microsoft Dynamics GP Administrator(s) to login as the SQL Server system administrator, this is the most secure option.